Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 590 should theoretically be quite a bit superior to the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthThe GeForce GTX 590 should theoretically be quite a bit faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)

-Pixel RateThe GeForce GTX 590 is a lot (approximately 1249%) more effective at FSAA than the GeForce 8600 GT 512MB DDR2, and also capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 590 will be quite a bit (approximately 1249%) faster with regards to full screen anti-aliasing than the GeForce 8600 GT 512MB DDR2, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison